NEDCo-data-visualization-app/NEDCO_data_viz_app/README.md

 “Apple could not verify “volta_macos” is free of malware that may harm your Mac or compromise your privacy."

-After getting this popup, go to Settings -> Privacy & Security -> scroll down to the Security section and click “Open anyway” for “volta_macos was blocked to protect your map.
+After getting this popup, go to Settings -> Privacy & Security -> scroll down to the Security section and click “Open anyway” for “volta_macos was blocked to protect your Mac".
 Click open anyway in the popup and verify with your laptop password.